mrmidaw/house-marketplace-react/README.md

 # House Marketplace

 Find and list houses for sale or for rent.
-You can sign in with google.
+You can sign in with google.Once authenticated, you can create, delete or edit your houses posters.

 ## Used Technologies: